Male Infertility Clinical Presentation

 A prolactin level of more than 150 mcg/L suggests a pituitary adenoma, while levels greater than 300 mcg/L are nearly diagnostic.
 Patients should undergo an MRI or CT scan of the sella turcica for diagnostic purposes to determine whether a microprolactinoma or a macroprolactinoma is present.

 Bromocriptine and cabergoline are dopamine agonists used to suppress prolactin levels.
-These are both treatment options for microprolactinoma.
+These are both first-line treatment options for microprolactinoma.
 Some men respond with an increase in testosterone levels; many also recover normal sperm counts.
 Transsphenoidal resection of a microprolactinoma is 80-90% successful, but as many as 17% recur.
-Surgical therapy of a macroprolactinoma is rarely curative, although this should be considered in patients with visual-field defects or those who do not tolerate bromocriptine.
+Surgical therapy of a macroprolactinoma is rarely curative, although this should be considered in patients with visual-field defects, in cases in which dopamine agonists are unsuccessful at decreasing prolactin levels or tumor size, or in patients who do not tolerate bromocriptine.

 Isolated LH deficiency (fertile eunuch)